PaulEmileDymarski/BlokusReact/README.md

 ## Available Scripts

-To run the project :
+To run the project, extract the project then :

 ### `npm install`